Banks help Europe shares extend bounce off 2013 lows

 It then fell to a 2013 low of 1,111.11 points in late June on expectations the U.S. Federal Reserve would scale back economic stimulus measures but has since recovered this month as central banks have sought to reassure that they will continue to support the global economy.

-Rupert Baker, a European equity sales executive at Mirabaud Securities, used the recent pullback to buy up stocks.
+Rupert Baker, a European equity sales executive at Mirabaud Securities, said he had used the recent pullback to buy up stocks.

 "I've been buying the dips.
 Valuations in Europe are undemanding compared to the United States, and economies are in the process of crawling off the bottom," he said.